12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 9. Coconut Oil Massage (Plain)

 Used alone, virgin coconut oil acts as a standalone deep moisturiser for chronically dry scalps.
 Its lauric acid penetrates the skin barrier and reduces the flaking triggered by dryness and irritation.
-It is also one of the simplest and most accessible dandruff treatments at home.
+It is one of the simplest and most accessible natural remedies for dandruff.

 How to use: